Strategic capital · Pre-seed

 Net Revenue Retention

-Projections based on three-tier GTM strategy: developer-led growth, strategic partnerships, and enterprise direct sales.
-Assumes 40-60% YoY growth post-Series A with 75-85% gross margins.
+Forward-looking illustration for discussion only — not historical performance and not a guarantee of future results.
+Based on three-tier GTM: developer-led growth, strategic partnerships, and enterprise direct sales, with assumed 40–60% YoY growth post-Series A and 75–85% gross margins.

 Funding Roadmap